If you’re in the USA, it’s officially National Cyber Security Awareness Month, starting today, October 1, 2015.

 Yes, Facebook is still the service that people love to hate.
 (That doesn’t seem to stop many of its detractors using it, but you can’t have everything.)

-But you have to take your hat off, at last in part, to Zuck and everyone at Facebook, because they really have changed their attitude.
+But you have to take your hat off, at least in part, to Zuck and everyone at Facebook, because they really have changed their attitude.

 Facebook, amongst many other corporate online giants, is even getting a bit of rep for standing up to The Man.

-But things realy aren’t what they were back in 2010 when that Zuckerberg movie came out.
+But things really aren’t what they were back in 2010 when that Zuckerberg movie came out.